magento/devdocs/src/safe-upgrade-tool/run.md

   - Upgrade
 ---

-The Magento Safe Upgrade Tool (SUT) is a command line (CLI) tool that checks a Magento instance against a specific version by analyzing all the non-Magento modules installed on it.
+The Magento Safe Upgrade Tool ALPHA (SUT) is a command line (CLI) tool that checks a Magento instance against a specific version by analyzing all the non-Magento modules installed on it.

-potential problems that must be fixed in your custom code before attempting to upgrade to a newer version of Magento.
+The SUT identifies potential problems that must be fixed in your custom code before attempting to upgrade to a newer version of Magento.

 The tool returns a list of errors and warnings that you must address before upgrading to a new version of Magento.

+{:.bs-callout-warning}
+At the moment this is an ALPHA version with limited scope, only validating PHP Magento APIs and GraphQL schema.

 ## Use SUT

 ### Memory limitations

-The SUT uses memory on your Magento instance to run—even if you installed the SUT on a different machine.
+The SUT uses memory on your Magento instance to run — even if you installed the SUT on a different machine.
 If you are running a system with large third-party modules and files, the SUT requires a high amount of RAM.

 ### Executing the tool